Akagera National Park – Best for Wildlife Safaris

 Akagera game lodge

 Akagera game lodge has improved its facilities over the years and the only accommodation option s within the park.
 From the lodge you can enjoy some pretty amazing views of Lake Ihema.
-The lodge offers comfortable accommodation with simple but tastefully furnished rooms, restaurant, swimming pool, curio bar, tennis court and a few other life comforts.
-Usual board basis is full board, with breakfast, lunch and dinner.
+The lodge offers comfortable accommodation with simple but tastefully furnished rooms, a restaurant, swimming pool, curio bar, tennis court and a few other life comforts.
+The usual board basis is full board, with breakfast, lunch and dinner.
 There is constant power supply, access to Wi-Fi and television for those who cannot live without communication channels.

 Safari activities you can enjoy while staying at the lodge include: game drives in Akagera national park and see animals such as the sitatunga, lion, buffalo, masai giraffe, tsessebe, You can also go birding and enjoy the wide variety of bird life in the park.

 These two lodges are the only accommodation options in akagera national park except for the camping grounds.
 If you are an outdoorsy person, or more adventurous looking to enjoy the African wilderness fully in its entire splendor, then you can opt for the camping sites.
 Camping can actually be fun with groups of friends, and is much cheaper than staying in the lodge, although of course less comfortable as well.

 There are a few hotels outside the park but nearby such as Seeds of Hope Guesthouse, Cari hotel, LeMigo hotek, Discover Rwanda youth hostel, top tower hotel, Umubano hotel, Grand legacy hotel and the manor hotel.